 A covenant is essentially an agreement between two parties.
-Frequently, for biblical covenants, the covenant is unconditional, one party assumes all responsibility.
+Occasionally, for biblical covenants, the covenant is unconditional.
+One party assumes all responsibility.
 An example of this was God’s covenant with Noah that he would never destroy the earth again by flood.
 There were no conditions attached to this covenant.
-Regardless what humanity did, there would be no more global floods.
+Regardless of what humanity did, there would be no more global floods.

-The first of these covenants is between God and Abraham.
-God called Abram from his birthplace in Ur and led him to Canaan.
+The first of these covenants was between God and Abraham.
+God called Abraham from his birthplace in Ur and led him to Canaan.
 After he had been in the land for a while, he and his nephew Lot separated.
-And God then appeared to Abram and made this covenant promise with him.
+And God then appeared to Abraham and made this covenant promise with him.

 “Look around from where you are, to the north and south, to the east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go, walk through the length and breadth of the land, for I am giving it to you.”Genesis 13:14b-17 NIV

 This was an unconditional covenant.
 There is no hint in it, or in anything that follows, that Abraham and his descendants had to agree to it or fulfill any obligation.
 The promise of land and descendants was made unconditionally.

 A second significant covenant was the one made with Abraham’s descendants after their deliverance from Egyptian captivity.
 God brought them to Mt.
 Sinai and, while there, established a covenant agreement with them.
 But this covenant, unlike the one made with Abraham, was conditional.